flpflan/u-freecam/README.md

 > You can try out all three modes and choose the one that works best for you.

 You can switch between modes in the [WebUI](#Configuration).

+### Bypassing XignCode3

+> Note: Currently, bypass support for XignCode3 is only available on Windows 64-bit systems.
+> You must handle file integrity checks and other protection mechanisms on your own.\
+> If you have any questions, please submit an Issue.

+If the target process uses __XignCode3__ anti-cheat protection, locate the `x3_x64.xem` file in the game directory and rename it to `x3_x64.xem.bak`.
+Then place the DLL in the same directory and rename it to `x3_x64.xem`.\
+After that, launch the game as usual. u-freecam will load automatically.

 ## Configuration